What is a Video Content Management System (Video CMS) and Why Do You Need One? (Update)

 • Simple, Flexible Searching: Benjamin Franklin said that for every minute spent organizing, an hour is earned.
 However, this only holds true for video CMS tools if everyone using the technology can quickly locate what they’re trying to find.
 Simple, flexible searching ensures just that.

-• API Access: API access to a video CDN ensures that you can easily integrate the tool with other systems and control your video hosting experience.
+• API Access: API access to a video content delivery network (video CDN) ensures that you can easily integrate the tool with other systems and control your video hosting experience.
 Although most video CMS platforms come with an intuitive user interface (UI), API access means that you aren’t tied to a specific UI.

 Advanced video CMS features for more complex requirements include: